Trimap/photofind/README.md

 So basically this is like the traditional Unix [find-command](https://linux.die.net/man/1/find) but with added ability to use also EXIF-information for filtering the results.
 Written in python.

 ## Installation
+Install dependecies (e.g. for Ubuntu):
+`sudo apt install python python-pyexiv2`

-Just clone the repository and you should be ready to go.
+Then just clone the repository and you should be ready to go.

 Additionally you could to add symbolic links to `photofind.py` and `photodb.py` files to somewhere in your PATH to make the usage more convenient.

 ## Basic Examples